Leaving Storybrooke

 "Leaving Storybrooke" is the series finale of the American fantasy-drama series Once Upon a Time.
-It is the twenty-second episode of the seventh season and the 155th and final episode overall.
+It is the twenty-second episode of the seventh season and the 155th episode overall.
 Written by the show's creators, Edward Kitsis and Adam Horowitz, and directed by Ralph Hemecker, it premiered on ABC in the United States on May 18, 2018.

 In the episode, the Wish Realm Rumplestiltskin's plan to eliminate all the happy endings of all the characters in every realm is revealed, as Sir Henry prepares to kill Regina as part of the scheme, while Alice and Robin seek out help from Storybrooke to rescue Henry, Jacinda, Lucy, Hook, and Weaver, who is ready to risk everything to stop his evil counterpart from carrying out his plan.

 Plot

 Opening sequence

-The “Leaving Storybrooke” city limits sign is displayed.
+The "Leaving Storybrooke" city limits sign is displayed.
 The Seattle scenery is not featured.

 Event chronology

-The Wish Realm events and the outcome involving the realms from previous encounters occur after the events of “Homecoming”.
+The Wish Realm events and the outcome involving the realms from previous encounters occur after the events of "Homecoming".

 In Storybrooke

 As Alice and Robin arrive in Storybrooke, they find the dwarves, Granny, Archie and Pongo.
 They explain that a fifth Dark Curse took them, along with the future versions of Henry, Regina and Mr. Gold to Seattle in the past, which is in the present day.
 However, due to the numerous outsiders in the past that has caused Storybrooke trouble, they are met with disbelief and hostility.
 The townspeople chase Alice and Robin into hiding.
-As they hide from the residents, the ladies encounter Zelena, and Robin figures out that her mother was driving her younger self to daycare.
+As they hide from the residents, Alice and Robin encounter Zelena, and Robin figures out that her mother was driving her younger self to daycare.
 Convinced, Zelena and the other two seek out David and Mary Margaret.